 The charges for interconnection and/or network access, in general, are determined through negotiation between parties of the network interconnection.
-Calculation of the access charge shall meet the principles of cost orientation, fair and reasonable, and non-discrimination.
+Calculation of the access charge shall meet the principles of cost orientation, be fair and reasonable, and be of a non-discriminating nature.
 Among other things, the access charge of a dominant market player of Type I telecom operator shall be figured out pursuant to the following principles in accordance with the cost of the applied relay, transmission and switching equipment, which shall be reviewed annually: (1) the access charge shall be determined by the costs of the unbundled network elements in service; and (2) the cost shall be figured out on the basis of TELRIC (Total Element Long Run Incremental Cost).
-The access charge, figured out by a dominant market player in specific Type I business, must receive prior approval from the NCC.
-Likewise in the case of any amendment or change, the NCC approval is required.
+The access charge, figured out by a dominant market player in a specific Type I business, must receive prior approval from the NCC.
+Likewise, in the case of any amendment or change, the NCC approval is required.

-2.13 Are any operators subject to: (a) accounting separation; (b) functional separation; and/or (c) legal separation?
+2.13 Are any operators subject to: (a) accounting separation;(b) functional separation; and/or (c) legal separation?

-Accounting separation applies to all of Type I telecom operators in accordance with Article 19 of Telecommunications Act.
+Accounting separation applies to all Type I telecom operators in accordance with Article 19 of the Telecommunications Act.
 They further must refrain from cross-subsidisation to hinder fair competition.
-The NCC is introducing both functional separation and legal separation against Chunghwa Telecom, the dominant player in the fixed-line network, to an amendment in the Telecommunications Act.
+The NCC has been introducing concepts of both functional separation and legal separation against Chunghwa Telecom, the dominant player in the fixed-line network, to a draft amendments in the Telecommunications Act.